polyformproject/commercial.polyformproject.org/terms.md

 {{#support=basic}}
 ## Basic Support

-During its regular business hours, the vendor agrees to respond to e-mail support requests from customer personnel about configuration of, use of, and problems with the software and its documentation.
+During its regular business hours, the vendor agrees to respond to e-mail support requests from customer{{#customer=organization}} or any authorized user{{/customer=organization}} about configuration of, use of, and problems with the software and its documentation.
 The vendor does not agree to any specific service levels for response to support requests.
 {{/support=basic}}

 {{#support=full}}
 ## Support Scope

-The vendor agrees to respond to support requests from customer personnel about configuration of, use of, and problems with the software and its documentation.
+The vendor agrees to respond to support requests from customer{{#customer=organization}} and each authorized user{{/customer=organization}} about configuration of, use of, and problems with the software and its documentation.

 ## Support Channels